Frequently asked questions

 In general, coverage periods follow the academic terms on each campus.
 Coverage periods may vary depending on the program in which you are enrolled.
-Select your campus from the left menu bar and look up the applicable enrollment form under the “Enroll in Coverage” link.
+Select your campus from the left menu bar and look up the applicable enrollment form under the “Enrollment and Cost” link.

 UC SHIP provides year-round health insurance coverage for continuing students.
-There is no gap in coverage during winter, spring or summer breaks.
+No gap in coverage during winter, spring or summer breaks.

 Can I waive enrollment in UC SHIP coverage?

-Yes, if you have coverage through a major medical insurance plan comparable to UC SHIP.
+Yes, if you have coverage through a major medical insurance plan that meets the university's minimum criteria for health care.
 For waiver information, please select your campus from the left menu bar then click on Submit Online Insurance Waiver.

 If I waive UC SHIP, can I still use Student Health Services on my campus?